TikaFlow/bash-sql/README.md

 Returns the string `str`, left-padded with the string `padstr` to a length of `len` characters.
 If `str` is longer than `len`, the return value is shortened to `len` characters.

-Returns NULL if any of its arguments are NULL.
+Returns NULL if any argument is NULL.

 ### ltrim